Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 <img src='./tutorialImages/Calling-screen.png' width='800'>

 In this case we see a PSTN call being started with no video.

+With this new window experience your users will be able to:
+- continue using other tabs in their browser or other applications and still be able to see your call
+- resize the window to fit their viewing needs such as increasing the size to better see a screen share

+This concludes the tutorial for click to call with a new window experience.
+Below will be a optional step to embed the calling surface into the app itself keeping your users on their current page.
 ## Part 3 (Optional) Embedding Your Calling Experience